 Intelligence Platform

-FFID tracks 97,761 House CPF and Senate CDS projects — so AEC firms, lobbyists, and BD teams can identify funded recipients 12–18 months before SAM.gov.
+FFID tracks 97,761 House CPF and Senate CDS projects — so AEC firms, lobbyists, and BD teams can identify congressional funding signals before many downstream award and procurement records appear.

 Illustrative sample — sign up to search real data